 Before You Go

-Reservations are no longer accepted for most tours at Jewel Cave or Wind Cave (updated May 2016).
-Summer is peak season, and all tours may fill by noon on busy days.
+Reservations are not accepted for most tours at Jewel Cave or Wind Cave.
+It's smart to arrive early in the morning to buy tickets and then plan your day around your tour time.
+Summer is peak season and tours often fill early on busy days.

 Both caves offer different tours, including ADA accessible, candlelight and adventurous tours.
 Both caves are about fifty degrees Fahrenheit year-round, so bring a jacket no matter the weather outside Large purses, food, baby backpacks, and strollers are not allowed in the caves.
 Soft front loading carriers for infants are allowed.